gibrankhantareen/gktconnect-chatapp-reactjs-project/README.md

 # GKTConnect Chat App - ReactJS Project

 I am learning ReactJS.
 This is a Project I made using the concepts of ReactJS.
 I have made this project using ReactJS and Firebase.
-It allows users to connect via Google and chat with anyone online :)
+It allows users to connect via Google and chat with anyone :)
 ## What Key concepts have I implemented in it?

 - The concept of "usestate" in React